rsheftel/raccoon/docs/index.rst

 Python Version
 ~~~~~~~~~~~~~~
-Raccoon required Python 2.7 or3.3 or greater to run because it utilizes "yield from" which was introduced in 3.3
+Raccoon required Python 2.7 or 3.3 or greater to run because it utilizes "yield from" which was introduced in 3.3

 Helper scripts
 ~~~~~~~~~~~~~~